CorelDraw vs Photoshop: When and Why to Use Each Program?

 Talking about Photoshop, it is a raster graphics editor.
 It was originally designed by Thomas and John Knoll in 1988 for Windows and macOS.
 Feb 19, 1990, marked its initial release 29 years ago.
 The recent release was CC 2019 in August 2019.
 Very famous among designers and graphics related professionals, it has a plethora of functionalities too.

 This was just the intro, but how will you decide which one to choose to start your work with?
-In this comparison blog post at TemplateToaster web design software blog, my next focus is going to be on the uses, features, plugins as well as other parameters of comparing Photoshop vs CorelDraw.
+In this comparison blog post at TemplateToaster website maker blog, my next focus is going to be on the uses, features, plugins as well as other parameters of comparing Photoshop vs CorelDraw.

 CorelDraw vs Photoshop: Which one to use and when?